Interstate 69 in Michigan: Eastward to Port Huron

 I-69 runs eastward out of Flint parallel to the railroad.
 At Davison, it intersects M-15 before crossing into Lapeer County.
 In this area, the freeway traverses farmlands in the southern part of the region called The Thumb.
 It jogs to the north around Lake Nepessing, which is southwest of Lapeer.
 The freeway continues through farmland to Imlay City, where it meets M-53 before crossing into western St. Clair County.
 I-69 continues eastward through an interchange with M-19 at Emmett.

 Near Wadhams, I-69 curves around to the north to follow part of the Black River.
 On the east side of the community, the freeway turns back to the southeast as it enters the western edge of the Port Huron suburbs.
 I-69 turns again to run due eastward to intersect I-94.
 The two freeways merge in an interchange that also has connections to BL I-69.
 The freeway curves to the north and back around to the east to cross the Black River.
 On the eastern bank, I-94/I-69 travels through one more interchange, this one for M-25 and BL I-69/BL I-94.
 Past the interchange, the freeway crosses through the toll and customs plazas for the twin-span Blue Water Bridge.
-The I-69 designation officially ends at the international boundary in the middle of the St. Clair River where it connects with Highway 402.
+The I-69 designation officially ends at the international boundary in the middle of the St. Clair River where it connects with Highway 402 in the Canadian province of Ontario.